euler-xyz/euler-labels/README.md

 * `url`: Website where users can learn more about the product.
 * `logo`: The filename of a logo stored in the `logo/` directory.
 * `vaults`: An array of the vault addresses (in checksumed hex format) that comprise the product.
 Each vault must exist in the `vaults.json` file.
+* `deprecatedVaults`: An optional array of vault addresses (in checksumed hex format) that were previously part of this product but are now deprecated.

 ### `points.json`